 Kate has valuable experience working in Parliament, a high-profile membership organisation and the Greater London Authority in policy roles.
 She also has over seven years’ experience writing Special Educational Needs (SEN) statements and Education Health and Care Plans.
 Whilst working in Parliament, Kate worked for Cheryl Gillan MP, who passed the 2009 Autism Act.
 Through her interest in this, Kate went onto work with national and local autism charities; building contacts, organising events, and formulating policy documents.
 In her current role at the Greater London Authority, she works with high profile stakeholders on policy issues concerning London, including political figures, businesses, charities and lobbyists.

 Catherine was a Camden young disabled person who played a prominent role in the development of the charity.
 She had been a service user and went on to become an employee in our ground-breaking Young People For Inclusion project.
 Catherine was active in a number of local disability and inclusion charities and joined the board of ERC in 2014.
 Sadly, Catherine passed away in 2019.
 See our tribute to her here.

-Neil is a Retail Manager at John Lewis Oxford Street, managing a team of 45 John Lewis partners.
+Neil is a Retail Manager at John Lewis Oxford Street who has over 20 years’ experience of managing large teams.
 Previously Neil was seconded to ERC and played a significant role in fundraising for the centenary celebrations of our founder.
 Neil brings to the Management Committee valuable knowledge and expertise from his commercial experience.

 We are pleased to announce our new trustee, Alan Ward.
 Alan is currently the Finance & Risk Manager at a global, multi-stakeholder non-profit organisation and brings a wealth of experience in financial leadership and risk management within the non-profit and charity sectors to the Board of ERC.